 What’s your name and role at Mitie?

-What are the biggest challenges ahead of organisations regarding transport and fleet?
+What are the biggest challenges ahead of organisations regarding sustainability, and how can they overcome them?

 What is Mitie doing to support its customers?

-What’s the future of sustainability, reaching net zero and why?
+What’s coming – what’s the future of sustainability, reaching net zero and why?

 Contact us to discuss how we can make net zero happen for your organisation.

 Mitie has published its latest ESG report, which provides insights into its progress towards achieving its ambitious ESG goals over the past Financial Year (“FY23”).
 The report highlights the positive strides Mitie has made…

 Mitie’s Midlands Hub in Bickenhill, Birmingham, has been officially opened by Andy Street, Mayor of the West Midlands.
 As well as acting as the base for Mitie’s Central Government & Defence business, the site…

 Mitie’s latest e-book, released today, tackles the five biggest challenges to reaching net zero, and shares insights on how organisations can overcome each one.
 As the UK’s leading facilities management company, Mitie’s energy management,…